Prices may be above face value

 By train

-National Rail services operate to Nottingham from destinations including London St Pancras (approximately 1 hour 45 minutes), Birmingham, Sheffield, and Leeds.
+National Rail services operate to Nottingham from destinations including London St Pancras (approximately 1 hour 45 minutes), Birmingham, Sheffield and Leeds.
 The station is served by East Midlands Railway and CrossCountry services.

 By bus

-Numerous bus routes serve the City Ground from Nottingham city centre, with services running every few minutes.
-Routes include: 1, 2, 3, 4, 5, 6, 7, 8, 10, 22, and 90.
-The journey from the city centre takes less than 10 minutes.
-Buses stop on Radcliffe Road near the stadium.
+Numerous bus routes serve the City Ground from Nottingham city centre, with services running every few minutes, including routes 1, 2, 3, 4, 5, 6, 7, 8, 10, 22 and 90.
+The journey from the city centre takes less than 10 minutes, with buses stopping on Radcliffe Road near the stadium.
+Skylink buses connect the stadium with East Midlands Airport, with the journey taking approximately 35 minutes.

 By car

+The City Ground is located at City Ground, Nottingham, NG2 5FJ.
+From the M1, exit at Junction 24 and follow signs to Nottingham City Centre.
+Driving on matchdays is not recommended due to limited parking and high congestion around the stadium.
 There is a car park at the ground for both home and away supporters, costing £5 per car, though spaces are limited.
-Alternatively, there is secure parking at the Victoria Embankment near Trent Bridge cricket ground, priced at £3 and only a two-minute walk from the stadium.
+Alternatively, there is secure parking at Victoria Embankment near Trent Bridge cricket ground, priced at £3 and only a two-minute walk from the stadium.
 Street parking is available if you arrive early enough, but restrictions apply on matchdays.

 How to buy Nottingham Forest vs Manchester United tickets